TMJ Treatment Owasso

 Occlusal Splints - State-of-the-Art TENS Machine Treatment

-What Is TMJ Disorder?
+What is TMJ Disorder?

 TMJ is an acronym that stands for “temporomandibular joint.”
-These are the joints that connect your jaw to your skull, and they’re responsible for a wide range of movement.
+These are the joints that connect your jaw to your skull, and they’re responsible for a wide range of movements.
 You rely on smooth-functioning TMJs for normal daily actions like chewing, speaking, yawning, and laughing.
 So, when you begin suffering from TMJ pain in Owasso, it can severely impact your life.

 If you are experiencing pain or some kind of malfunction with your TMJ, then you may have a condition called TMD: temporomandibular joint disorder.
 TMD may present with many uncomfortable symptoms that far surpass chronic jaw pain.